DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 - withdrawing their application (application withdrawn)
 - declining an offer (declined)

-They might also request their application to be withdrawn which would currently have to be done in Support.
+They might also request for their application to be withdrawn which would currently have to be done by the support team.

 Providers can close an application by: